yuhang2685/LeetCode-NoteBook-Python3/README.md

 - #### Use filters.
 E.g., pick "Top 100 Liked Questions".
 - #### Do not work on the problems with "unlike" >> "like".
 - #### Only view discussion with "uphands" >> "downhands".
+- #### Finish the problem by checking solutions for any improvements.